 The health and wellbeing – not to mention aesthetic – of any waterbody largely relies on its aquatic plants.
 What exactly is an aquatic plant?
 An aquatic plant is any type of vegetation that grows in water, including saltwater in oceans or fresh water in creeks, rivers, ponds, and lakes.
-These aquatic vegetations have unique characteristics that enable them to thrive in their environments while helping to create a balanced ecosystem; but, overgrowth of these plants or the presence of invasive species can wreak havoc on lakes or ponds.
+These aquatic vegetations have unique characteristics that enable them to thrive in their environments while helping to create a balanced ecosystem; but, overgrowth of these plants or the presence of invasive species can wreak havoc on lakes or ponds if they are not properly maintained.

 Before diving into the types of aquatic plants, it is important to make a distinction between aquatic plants versus invasive aquatic weeds or plant species.